rossedward-arch/ml-generative-energy-design/docs/README.md

 ### 5. `impact_statement.md`
 A statement focused on the potential environmental, academic, and societal impacts of the proposed research and tools.

+### 6. `dev_log.md`
+A development log documenting progress, challenges, and milestones throughout the project lifecycle.

+### 7. `literature_review.md`
+A curated review of relevant academic and industry literature supporting the theoretical framework and contextual background of the research.

 ---

 ## 🧠 Usage